 When the flowers are at the bursting bud stage, the herb should be harvested.
 Rinsing the herbs in cool water once they have been collected and shaking them to remove excess moisture is important.
 Discard bruised, damaged or soiled leaves.

-Pre-heating the dehydrator with 95-115 degree F thermostat is essential for best results.
-Areas of higher humidity may even require preheating of more than 125 degree F. Herbs need to be placed on a single layer in the dehydrator trays and periodically checked.
-Herbs are dry when they easily crumble,and stems are broken when bent.
+Pre-heating the dehydrator with a 95-115 degree F thermostat is essential for the best results.
+Areas of higher humidity may even require preheating of more than 125 degrees F. Herbs need to be placed on a single layer in the dehydrator trays and periodically checked.
+Herbs are dry when they easily crumble, and stems are broken when bent.